Bath Road │10 previous / next │main map / bath road map

 133 Bath Road (formerly 2 Northwick Place)

 This property, and several others around the corner in Victoria Place, was owned by William Gyde in the middle of the 19th century.
 Mr Gyde ran a successful grocer's shop in the High Street and, in time, acquired many properties in Cheltenham.
-By 1868 a furniture dealer called Samuel Stephens had been the tenant here for many years.
+Tenants seem to have spent relatively few years here and the trade changed quite frequently.

 For the first few years this was very much a family concern.
 Both Mr and Mrs Galpin worked in the shop and even Mr Galpin's very fit octogenarian father helped out by weighing and packing the herbs and spices.
 As the business grew it was able to take on some part-time staff and about 1979 the shop was extended to take in what had previously been the garden area.
 Around the same time the shop changed its name to Bath Road Wholefoods. ![]() In 1977 Mr and Mrs Galpin’s daughter-in-law Helen joined the shop.
 David and Helen had married the year before and David was following his career in surveying.
 However, in 1985 he joined Helen at the shop and in March of that year they took over the business.
 After Mr and Mrs Galpin senior retired, Mr Galpin often helped out in their Winchcombe Street shop, which they had bought in 1990.
 The Bath Road shop had a re-fit in February 1988 and about the same time the name was changed for the third time.
 It became Cheltenham Nutrition Centre, reflecting the trend for good healthy living that is fast becoming an essential way of life.
 Advice on diets and supplements and a range of organic foods are available at both Cheltenham shops and the Galpin's shop in Tewkesbury, which they took over in November 1997.